bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 **When reloading the page, the contracts are lost, the button `Fetch festival`reloads the smart contracts** **When switching accounts in Metamask, the contracts are lost as well.
 Again, the button `Fetch festival`reloads the smart contracts**

+## How to Run The Tests

-6. To run the test, in a terminal, type: `ganache-cli -p 7545` then, in a second terminal, type: `truffle test test/festivalMarketPlace.js` from the root directory of the project
+To run the test, in a terminal, type: `ganache-cli -p 7545` then, in a second terminal, type: `truffle test test/festivalMarketPlace.js` from the root directory of the project

+## Application Flow